Leonardo the Musical: A Portrait of Love: Plot

+Production history

 The project, a highly fictionalized account of Leonardo da Vinci's creation of the Mona Lisa, was developed by Duke Minks, an advisor to the Republic of Nauru and former road manager for the 1960s pop group, Unit 4 + 2, along with the group's lead singer, Tommy Moeller.
 At Moeller's suggestion, Minks convinced government officials to invest £2 million in the production, in an attempt to diversify the country's wealth from its historic major export, marine deposits rich in phosphates.
 The phosphate resources were derived primarily from bird droppings (guano), a fact that would be incorporated in critical reviews of the production.